pierre-cm/galbe/docs/concepts/error-handler.md

 Any error occurring during a request lifecycle is intercepted by the error handler.

-You can customize the default error-handling behavior by defining a custom error handler using Galbe's instance `onError` method.
+You can customize the default error-handling behavior by defining a custom error handler using the `onError` method of the Galbe instance.

 ```js
 const galbe = new Galbe()